lionheart/pwnedpasswords/README.md

 ## Command Line Utility

-pwnedpasswords comes bundled with a handy command line utility for checking passwords against the database.
+pwnedpasswords comes bundled with a handy command line utility.
 Usage is pretty straightforward--just provide the password in question as the first argument:

 ```bash
 $ pwnedpasswords 123456password
 240
 ```

-The output is simply the number of entries returned from the Pwned Passwords database.
+The output is simply the number of entries found in the Pwned Passwords database.

 For help, just provide `-h` as a command-line argument.